Medical Internship in Tanzania

 Schedules vary by department and hospital needs, ensuring interns experience a wide range of activities.

-This internship develops both clinical and transferable career skills:
+You’ll gain both clinical and transferable career skills:

 - Critical Thinking & Problem Solving: Apply knowledge in a resource-conscious healthcare system